 Food Protein-Induced Enterocolitis Syndrome (FPIES)

-FPIES is a non-IgE-mediated food allergy that affects the gastrointestinal tract.
-It typically presents in infancy or early childhood, but can occur in adults.
-The most common triggers are cow's milk and soy, but it can be caused by any food protein, including grains, legumes, meat, and fish.
+FPIES is a non-IgE-mediated food allergy.
+It affects the gastrointestinal tract.
+FPIES typically presents in infancy or early childhood.
+That said, it can occur in adults.
+Any food protein can trigger FPIES.
+The most common triggers are cow's milk and soy.
+Other trigger foods include grains, legumes, meat, and fish.

 FPIES is diagnosed clinically, meaning there is not a test for it.
 The allergist will talk with the patient's family to help determine the trigger food.